 "To steal and pass off the ideas or words of another as one's own," "use another's production without crediting the source," or "present as new and original an idea or product derived from an existing source."
 The Scientific Scholar also considers "self-plagiarism" as a form of plagiarism.
 An example of self-plagiarism would be when an author borrows from his or her own previously published work without the proper citation within the newly submitted manuscript.
 We have plagiarism check software (iThenticate) available on our Editors and Reviewer’s panel in the manuscript management system.
 We encourage our editors and reviewers to use the plagiarism check.
 The manuscript’s found to have plagiarism is rejected.

-Scientific Scholar journals rely on the double-blind peer review process to assess the quality of the manuscript to be published.
+Scientific Scholar and Sri Ramachandra Journal of Health Sciences rely on the double-blind peer review process to assess the quality of the manuscript to be published.
 Sri Ramachandra Journal of Health Sciences follows a double-blind review process, in which the author identities are concealed from the reviewers, and vice versa, throughout the review process.
 Committee on Publication Ethics (COPE) guidelines on the peer review process can be found here and Guidelines for the reviewers can be found here.

 Conflicts of Interest